splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-troubleshooting.rst

 See also the following docs:

-* :ref:`aws-ts-metric-streams` for issues specific Splunk-managed Metric Streams.
+* :ref:`aws-ts-metric-streams` for issues specific to Splunk-managed Metric Streams.
 * :ref:`aws-ts-ms-aws` for issues specific to AWS-managed Metric Streams.

 If issues persist, you can also contact :ref:`support`.